 A VPN or Virtual Private Networks are created to allow users to create a secure connection to another network over the net.
-A GOOD VPN like IPVanish, is capable of the following:
+A GOOD VPN like Surfshark, is capable of the following:

 - Accessing region restricted websites.
 There are regions that are so strict in security, that they don’t allow their people to access some websites; they think you are not useful to them.
 However, with the use of a VPN, you will be empowered those restricted websites and will be able to access them.

 - Shield your browsing activities in an unsecured public WI-FI.
 It is well known in the internet community, that every time you browse in public Wi-Fi, someone is prying on your important data’s.
 VPNs will shield your browsing activities from them.

 - Privacy and Security.
 Governments around the world are constantly changing what is and isn’t legal.
 It is actually quite difficult to stay current and in some cases, it is possible to inadvertently do something that could get you into trouble with the law.
 A VPN secures your connection so that if you do access a stream with copyrighted content, you will not get into any trouble.